 The Peterborough Human Services Fund is a 501(c)(3) non-profit managed by an all-volunteer cadre of individuals intent on easing a bit of the burden for our neighbors in need.

 We are funded entirely through community support, individual private donations, corporate donations, and grants.

-Over 95% of all donations go directly to fund our three key programs: the Peterborough Food Pantry, the Peterborough Resident Emergency Aid Program and the Hungry Students Program.
+Over 95% of all donations go directly to fund our three key programs: the Peterborough Food Pantry, the Peterborough Area Emergency Aid Program and the Hungry Students Program.

 The Peterborough Human Services Fund is a community based, all volunteer organization whose mission is to end hunger and ease distress by providing food and aid to those within the greater Monadnock region who find themselves in special need and crisis and, while doing so, to treat each person we serve with dignity and respect.

 Our History: 1996-TODAY

 In 1996 James Lenane, the then Peterborough Town Welfare Administrator, and a band of like-minded friends decided to do something about those in our community who were “falling through the cracks” and underserved by available aid.
 They initiated a community fund-raising effort and established the Peterborough Human Services Fund (“PHSF”), a 501(c)(3), nonprofit charitable organization dedicated to assisting Peterborough residents in crisis.

 Initially, the focus of PHSF was on Emergency Aid, not food.
 The contents of what could barely be called a “food pantry” was kept on a shelf in a basement closet of the Peterborough Townhouse for, well, emergencies.
 But as the years passed it became apparent that more people could be immediately helped by expanding that aspect of aid and directly addressing food insecurity.